 The company became synonymous with the American mountain bike scene with the release of the first Stumpjumper in 1981.
-It brought mass production and economies of scale to a fledgling niche and it maybe changed the world.
+It brought mass production and economies of scale to a fledgling niche and maybe changed the world.
 The Specialized Stumpjumper lineage continues to this day although the modern-day equivalent is unrecognizable when compared to the original model.
-Specialized's is arguably one of the most influential brands on the market who are constantly developing new technology by utilizing its own Innovation Center R&D test lab and wind tunnel - which they call the Win Tunnel.
+Specialized is arguably one of the most influential brands on the market that are constantly developing new technology by utilizing its own Innovation Center R&D test lab and wind tunnel - which they call the Win Tunnel.

 Like a lot of mountain bike companies, Trek is a brand born from a lack of offerings.
-The dream was to start a nationwide chain of stores in America in the early 1970s but things didn't turn out like that and a lack of available bikes required a pivot.
+The dream was to start a nationwide chain of stores in America in the early 1970s, but things didn't turn out like that and a lack of available bikes required a pivot.
 Before an era of globalization, good American bikes weren't available so Trek set out to change that.
 They envisioned high-quality options from the middle price points all the way to the top shelf offerings but the focus was on road bikes.

 Although that early focus was road bikes, Trek recognized talent and made business moves to bolster its mountain bike expertise too.
 While Trek was growing on the eastern side of the US, mountain biking was reaching critical mass on the west coast.
 In 1993 Trek made the Gary Fisher name part of its company and brought a brand associated with the first commercially produced full-suspension bicycles into its fold.
 Then in 1995, the company purchased Bontrager cycles.
 A move that brought Keith Bontrager, responsible for design and patent of a composite fork crown that later showed up on the first suspension fork, into the organization.

 Since then Trek, like Specialized, has been one of the pivotal brands when it comes to introducing new tech into mountain biking.
 Under the Gary Fisher name, it was the first brand to make a commercial push with the 29er wheel.
-While that took some development and weathered much criticism, Trek has certainly come out on the right side of history with 29er's becoming the most common wheel size in almost every discipline.
-Trek was also one of the brands that made huge inroads introducing carbon fiber to mountain biking with its OCLV development.
+While that took some development and weathered much criticism, Trek has certainly come out on the right side of history with 29ers becoming the most common wheel size in almost every discipline.
+Trek was also one of the brands that made huge inroads by introducing carbon fiber to mountain biking with its OCLV development.

 While Trek has seen racing success in all disciplines, arguably its biggest impact is in downhill mountain biking.
-The Trek Session format has been around since 2006, although it didn't start looking like a Session until 2009.
+The Trek Session format has been around since 2006 – although it didn't start looking like a Session until 2009.
 Since then it has become the most successful downhill bike with Sessions being piloted to more World Cup wins than any other bike.

 Enduro is first and foremost a race format and while all brands tout their bikes as race-ready machines, very few achieve the level of the second counting performance on the trail as the Slash.
-Clarity is brought to tumultuous trails by the Slash's stability-boosting geometry, superbly sorted suspension baseline with dialed on-the-fly fine tweaking and excellent pedaling response.
+Clarity is brought to tumultuous trails by the Slash's stability-boosting geometry, superbly sorted suspension baseline with dialed on-the-fly fine tweaking, and excellent pedaling response.

 Check out our review if you want to know more about the Trek Slash 9.9 X01.

 Giant is widely recognized as one of the largest bicycle manufacturers in the world.
 Not only do they produce a huge range of bikes across all disciplines and price points under the Giant branding, but it's also a manufacturer for many other well-known brands.
-Giant's rooted background in manufacturing has made it one of the leading brands when it comes to producing high-quality bikes in both aluminum and carbon fiber.
+A rooted background in manufacturing has made it one of the leading brands when it comes to producing high-quality bikes in both aluminum and carbon fiber.

 Santa Cruz is a relatively young company.
 The history of American bike brands starts later than those in Europe but even among its peers, 1993 is late to the game.
 Late isn't always a negative though.
 Living in Santa Cruz as modern mountain biking came into the world allowed the founders to be fluent in the needs of the riders.
-At a time when hardtails were the norm and full suspension do-it-all bikes were far from cool a few guys in a garage recognized a need.
+At a time when hardtails were the norm and full suspension, do-it-all bikes were far from cool a few guys in a garage recognized a need.

 The Tazmon was the first Santa Cruz bike and it featured a single-pivot dual-suspension design.
 Manufacturing of that first bike started in a small garage and grew from there with rider-centric bikes always being the norm.
 This rider-centric approach has meant that whenever Santa Cruz enters a bike discipline, it often becomes the defining bike in that category.